-A: In some cases, it can be - but it is rare.
-Scientists who study the genetics of Alzheimer’s distinguish between “familial Alzheimer’s disease,” which runs in families, and “sporadic Alzheimer’s disease”, where no obvious inheritance pattern is seen.
+After a loved one is diagnosed with Alzheimer's, a common question among family members concerns the heritability of the disease.
+Current research reports that in some cases, it can be genetically inherited - but it is rare.
+Scientists who study the genetics of Alzheimer’s distinguish between “familial Alzheimer’s disease,” which runs in families, and “sporadic Alzheimer’s disease,” where no obvious inheritance pattern is seen.
 Most Alzheimer's patients experience the sporadic form known as late onset Alzheimer's.
 This form of the disease is not a hereditary disease, from what researchers know.

-Familial Alzheimer’s disease (FAD) or early-onset Alzheimer’s is an inherited, rare form of the disease, affecting less than 10 percent of Alzheimer’s disease patients.
+Familial Alzheimer’s disease (FAD) or early-onset Alzheimer’s is an inherited, rare form of the disease, however it affects less than 10 percent of Alzheimer’s disease patients.